 top of page

-• Let your child pick out fruits and vegetables during grocery shopping to get them involved from the start.
+• Let your child pick out fruits and vegetables during grocery shopping.
+Getting them involved from the start can make a difference.

 • Use cookie cutters to shape sandwiches, pancakes, or even cheese slices into stars, hearts, or animals.

-• Host a "build-your-own-meal" night, like creating personal pizzas with healthy toppings.
+• Host a "build-your-own-meal" night, such as creating personal pizzas with healthy toppings.

 Example: If your child loves dinosaurs, cut food into dino shapes and invent a story about their meal being a prehistoric adventure.

-Tip: Create a "rainbow plate" by adding fruits and veggies in a variety of colors.
+Tip: Create a "rainbow plate" by adding fruits and veggies of various colors.
 Ask your child to pick their favorite color for the day!

-2. Offer a Variety of Options Rather than forcing your child to finish one particular food, introduce multiple small portions of new and familiar options.
+Instead of forcing your child to finish one specific food, introduce multiple small portions of new and familiar options.
 This gives them a sense of choice and reduces resistance.

 • Create a snack station with healthy choices like sliced fruits, veggies, whole-grain crackers, and yogurt.
-Let them choose from the options you provide.
+Allow them to choose from the options you provide.

 • Introduce new foods in small portions alongside familiar favorites.